Liam-Weitzel/SIMD-Exploration/README.md

     cmp    rax,rcx
 ```

 Similarly to the three previous benchmarks, the solutions written using programming paradigm implementations (libraries) allowing the use of SIMD logic directly executed the fastest.
+These results align with the consensus of the existing literature.

 ## Conclusion